-The GREAT Academy operates on a four (4) day school week, Monday through Thursday.
+The GREAT Academy operates on a five (5) day school week, Monday through Friday.
 Students are required to attend school on a daily basis.
-TGA requests that medical/dental or other appointments be made on Fridays.
-Students that are absent Monday through Thursday are required to attend Friday school to make up the missed time as not to fall behind in their coursework.
-Friday School is assigned each week for students who fall behind on their coursework.
-Any student who is behind in credit earning is also required to attend Friday School.
 Any student failing to adhere to this expectation will be subject to consequence determined by the administration.
 Students will not be granted permission to go home unless it is an emergency.
 If a student becomes ill during the day, the student is required to convey their condition to a staff member.
 If it is determined by school staff that the student needs to be picked up by a parent, a staff member will contact the parent/guardian to inform him/her of this need.
 If an absence is unavoidable, working 4 hours in Edgenuity from home with minimal idle time and activities completed.
-This will keep you from falling behind and will render your absence excused rather than unexcused.
+This will keep the student from falling behind and will render their absence excused rather than unexcused.
 Working from home on a consistent basis requires school authorization.